 Publisher, public gallery, and critical observer.
 Onomatopee brings you a necessary dose of design criticism.
 A look behind the scenes at their new location.

 A few months ago, the internationally renowned Onomatopee moved from the heart of the city to a much larger location on the Lucas Gasselstraat, near the Campina site.
-On a Tuesday morning, we meet with director Freek Lomme and Joannette van der Veer, who is responsible for the design programme.
+On a Tuesday morning, we meet with director Freek Lomme and Joannette van der Veer, responsible for the design program.

-The Onomatopee team works from different disciplines, such as design, art, and architecture, but these are not an end in themselves, says Joannette as we walk through the indoor bookshop.
-"We use them as a means to address themes."
+The Onomatopee team works from different disciplines, such as design, art, and architecture, Joannette tells us as we walk through the indoor bookshop.
+'We use them as a means to address themes.'

-The new home will accommodate exhibitions, lectures, workshops, an occasional karaoke evening and facilities that can also be used by others, such as the graphic workshop, workspaces and a coffee bar.
+The new home will accommodate exhibitions, lectures, workshops, an occasional karaoke evening, and facilities that others can use, such as the graphic workshop, workspaces, and a coffee bar.

-The themes Onomatopee tackles - through books, art, and events, often in collaboration with international makers - challenge today's experience, through special perspectives of specialist thinkers and doers.
-If one dives into the foundation's archive, he or she will get a great overview of the public debate in the past decade.
+The themes Onomatopee tackles - through books, art, and events, often in collaboration with international makers - challenge today's experience through the unique perspectives of specialist thinkers and doers.
+If one dives into the foundation's archive, one will get an excellent overview of the public debate in the past decade.
 Subjects such as fashion technology, city planning, and colonialism all passed by.

-"We are critical thinkers.
+'We are critical thinkers.
 Some, especially locally, see us as complicated folks.
-For experts in the field, we are a bit populist."
-Joannette: "But that's what makes us stand out, I think.
-When it comes to complex issues, we pay a lot of attention to the design and to catchy titles and texts.
-If you make something accessible, it's also easier for your audience to respond to it."
+For experts in the field, we are a bit populist.'
+Joannette: 'But that's what makes us stand out.
+When it comes to complex issues, we pay a lot of attention to the design and catchy titles and texts.
+If you make something accessible, it's also easier for your audience to respond to it.'